Brandon Aiyuk: Professional career

+2020 season

-Aiyuk was selected by the San Francisco 49ers in the first round with the 25th pick in the 2020 NFL Draft after they acquired the pick from the Minnesota Vikings in a trade.
+Aiyuk was selected by the San Francisco 49ers in the first round with the 25th overall pick in the 2020 NFL draft, acquired in a trade with the Minnesota Vikings for San Francisco's 31st (Jeff Gladney), 117th (D.J.
+Wonnum) and 176th (K.J.
+Osborn) picks.
 On June 26, 2020, Aiyuk signed a four-year $12.5 million contract with the team, with a $6.6 million signing bonus.
-On August 23, 2020, Aiyuk sustained a hamstring injury in training camp, resulting in him being inactive in Week 1.
+On August 23, Aiyuk sustained a hamstring injury in training camp, resulting in him being inactive in Week 1.
 He made his NFL debut in Week 2 against the New York Jets and recorded two receptions for 21 yards in the 31–13 victory.
-In Week 3 against the New York Giants, Aiyuk recorded 101 yards from scrimmage and his first career rushing touchdown during the 36–9 win.
+In Week 3 against the New York Giants, Aiyuk recorded 101 all-purpose yards and his first career rushing touchdown during the 36–9 win.
 He became the franchise's first wide receiver since 1970 to have a rushing touchdown be their first career score.
-In Week 4, against the Philadelphia Eagles on NBC Sunday Night Football, he had a 38-yard rushing touchdown in the 25–20 loss.
-He became the first wide receiver since the NFL-AFL merger to record two rushing touchdowns in his first three professional games.
-He recorded his first professional 100-yard game with six receptions for 115 yards in a 33–6 victory over the New England Patriots in Week 7.
+In Week 4 against the Philadelphia Eagles on NBC Sunday Night Football, he had a 38-yard rushing touchdown in the 20–25 loss.
+He became the first wide receiver since the AFL-NFL merger (1970) to record two rushing touchdowns in their first three professional games.
+In Week 7, Aiyuk recorded his first career game with 100+ receiving yards, catching six passes for 115 yards, in a 33–6 road victory over the New England Patriots.

-Aiyuk was placed on the reserve/COVID-19 list by the team on November 4, 2020, and activated two days later.
-He was placed back on the COVID-19 list on November 20, and activated again on December 2.
-In Week 14 against the Washington Football Team, Aiyuk recorded 10 catches for 119 yards during the 23–15 loss.
-The following week in a road game against the Dallas Cowboys, Aiyuk hauled in 9 catches for 73 yards and a touchdown in the 41–33 loss.
+On November 4, Aiyuk was placed on the reserve/COVID-19 list by the team, and re-activated two days later.
+He was placed back on the COVID-19 list on November 20, following a Week 10 start in their 13–27 loss to the New Orleans Saints, and re-activated on December 2.
+In Week 14 against the Washington Football Team, Aiyuk recorded 10 catches for 119 yards in the 15–23 loss.
+In 12 games and 11 starts in his rookie season, Aiyuk finished with 60 receptions for 748 yards and five receiving touchdowns, as well as a career-high two rushing touchdowns prior to Week 5.

+2021 season

+Aiyuk played in all 17 regular-season games with 16 starts for the 49ers, the exception being a Week 1 win against the Detroit Lions where he only contributed a punt return for 7 yards.
+He finished the season with 56 receptions for 826 yards and five receiving touchdowns.

+2022 season

+In Week 17 of the 2022 season against the Las Vegas Raiders, Aiyuk had nine receptions for 101 yards and a receiving touchdown, as well as a single carry for 16 yards, in the 37–34 road win in overtime.
+For the season, Aiyuk played in 17 games and starts, recording 78 receptions for 1,015 yards and a career-high eight receiving touchdowns.